-The Commission is satisfied that the draft Rule falls within the subject matter about which the Commission may make Rules.
-The draft Rule falls within section 34 of the NEL as it relates to the regulation of the activities of persons (including Registered
+The Commission is satisfied that the Rule as made falls within the subject matter about which the Commission may make Rules.
+The Rule as made falls within section 34 of the NEL as it relates to the regulation of the activities of persons (including Registered Participants) participating in the national electricity market or involved in the operation of the national electricity system.